proroklab/VectorizedMultiAgentSimulator/README.md

 ## List of environments
 ### MAPS
 ### [MPE](https://github.com/openai/multiagent-particle-envs)
-> Note: not all the MPE scenarios are available.
-For a list of the already implemented ones see TODO section

 | Env name in code (name in paper)                         | Communication? | Competitive? | Notes                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             |
 |----------------------------------------------------------|----------------|--------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|